 Loyola University Maryland offers two first-year residential and academic experiences that help to jump start a student's transition to college.
 Students can participate in either Messina or Loyola 101.

 Messina is a living learning option that serves as the foundation of their educational journey at Loyola – a journey enriched both by small, seminar-style classes and by experiences that transcend the four walls of a classroom.
 With the guidance and support of experienced faculty, administrators and fellow students, Messina prepares students for the academic challenges of college while easing the transition and encouraging students to embrace their role as active participants in the Loyola community.

 Messina connects each student's in-class learning with his/her residential community.
 Students participating in Messina will:

-Residential students participating in Messina will live in Flannery O’Connor Hall, and most of these seminars will be taught in classrooms located in that residence hall.
-Commuting students selected for Messina will have access to Flannery O’Connor Hall so they can spend more time with their Messina classmates.
-Students who apply and are invited to enroll in the Honors program will also live in Flannery O’Connor Hall as part of Messina.
+Residential students participating in Messina will live in doubles-style housing, and many of these seminars will be taught in classrooms located in their residence hall.
+Commuting students selected for Messina will have access to these residence halls so they can spend more time with their Messina classmates.
+Students who apply and are invited to enroll in the Honors program will live in Flannery O'Connor Hall as part of Messina.